 I usually like to have them do it before dinner and then they also clean up before bedtime too.
 And sometimes if the mess is getting to me throughout the day I’ll help them do it another time as well.

 They like to hurry and try to get the job done and often get rather careless in the process, so we’re constantly working at doing it neatly and putting things away nicely instead of just throwing everything haphazardly in the toy box.
 (We have various containers that smaller toys go into to help keep it more organized.)

 10. Empty trash

-While our kitchen trash is still too bulky for our son to handle, the smaller trash cans scattered around the house are very easy for him to empty.
+While our kitchen trash is still too bulky for our younger children to handle, the smaller trash cans scattered around the house are very easy for them to empty.